hk-dev22/pomodoro/README.md

-# pomodoro
-Created with CodeSandbox
+Simple pomodoro app with React